 Most traders follow financial news or use native news feeds like Benzinga Pro to speculate on which direction a company’s stock might take in the short term.
 Public companies are required to release quarterly earnings reports, and these reports can often cause large fluctuations in the company’s stock based on whether they exceed or fall short of projections.

 On a more macro level, changes in monetary policy made by the Fed or interest rate adjustments can signal it’s time to buy or sell certain stocks.
-Data on the economy as a whole is also news that can dictate trading activity, such as unemployment rates, changes in the consumer price index, GDP data and more overall market data.
+Data on the economy as a whole is also news that can dictate trading activity, such as unemployment rates, changes in the consumer price index, GDP data, and other overall market data.
 A trader must carefully analyze all this information before making any trade decisions.

 2. Trend Following

-Considered the most intuitive prop trading strategy, trend following involves examining the historical performance of a stock, industry or index as a whole and then using established trends to make trade decisions on buying and selling in the current environment.
+Considered the most intuitive prop trading strategy, trend following involves examining the historical performance of a stock, industry, or index as a whole and then using established trends to make trade decisions on buying and selling in the current environment.

 Using trend following as a strategy involves setting benchmarks for entry and exit points in a stock trade.
 These points are usually based on a percentage growth or decline in the stock price, which has historically signaled that the stock will rise or fall over the upcoming trading sessions.
 When buying based on trend following, you’ll see a significant change as a flag to buy, with another predetermined change threshold to sell.